 Feeding a pregnant cat Do pregnant cats need vitamins or supplements?
 Worming a pregnant cat Treating a pregnant cat for fleas Vaccinating a pregnant cat Do pregnant cats get morning sickness?
 Litter trays Preparing a nesting box

-Cats are known for their self-sufficiency and relatively low care and that extends to the feline pregnancy too.
+Cats are known for their self-sufficiency and relatively low care, and that extends to the feline pregnancy too.
 However, there are certain areas in which the future cat mum (known as a queen) will need a little more care.
-Before we start, here are some quick pregnancy stats.

 Provide your cat with fresh, clean drinking water.

-Generally no, if she is being fed a premium diet she should not need any additional supplementation, in fact doing so can be extremely dangerous.
-Having said that, some queens can develop a condition known as eclampsia or milk fever, which is due to low blood calcium in the latter stages of pregnancy or more commonly during lactation.
+Generally no, if she is fed a premium diet, she does not need any additional supplementation, in fact, doing so can be extremely dangerous.
+Some queens can develop a condition known as eclampsia or milk fever, which is due to low blood calcium in the latter stages of pregnancy or more commonly during lactation.

 Speak to your veterinarian about this, particularly if you are feeding a home-made diet.
 Calcium supplementation is contraindicated during pregnancy as it can depress the parathyroid gland’s sensitivity due to chronic high levels of calcium.
 Your veterinarian may, however, recommend calcium supplements during lactation.
 Never institute this or other vitamins without veterinary advice.